Table of Contents

 Now, here is a quick glimpse of the healthful benefits offered by different types of sprouts:

-- The total amount of carbohydrates in sprouts is very low, which helps in keeping blood sugar levels under control.
+- The total amount of carbohydrates in sprouts is meager, which helps keep blood sugar levels under control.
 They also facilitate the breakdown and digestion of sugars with the increased activity of the amylase enzyme (13).

 - Sprouts contain lots of insoluble dietary fibers, which improve the digestion of food in our body (14) and reduce the issue of constipation (15).

-- Eating sprouts helps in losing weight as the enzymes in them increase the metabolic rate of the body and the protein and fiber contents reduce hunger pangs by keeping you full for a longer period of time.
+- Eating sprouts helps you lose weight as the enzymes in them increase the body’s metabolic rate, and the protein and fiber contents reduce hunger pangs by keeping you full for a more extended period.

-- Sprouts help in keeping the heart healthy by reducing the levels of total and LDL (low-density lipoprotein or ‘bad’) cholesterol in the bloodstream.
+- Sprouts help keep the heart healthy by reducing total and LDL (low-density lipoprotein or ‘bad’) cholesterol levels in the bloodstream.
 They also keep blood pressure levels under check, thereby improving cardiovascular health.

 Potential Risks of Consuming Sprouts